 Diaphragms and caps are barrier methods of contraception.
-They are convenient but not quite as reliable as various other methods of contraception.
+They are convenient but not quite as reliable as some other methods of contraception.

 What are diaphragms and caps?

 - Diaphragms are dome-shaped devices.
 They are usually made from soft rubber or silicone.
-They are put into the vagina and form a barrier between sperm and the womb (uterus).
+They are put into the vagina and form a barrier between sperm and the womb.
 There are various different types and sizes.

-- Caps are smaller and firmer than diaphragms.
-They cover just the neck of the womb (cervix).
-They are used less often than diaphragms.
+- Caps are smaller and firmer than diaphragms, covering just the neck of the womb and used less often than diaphragms.

 You should also use a spermicide gel each time you use a diaphragm or cap.
 Spermicide kills sperm.
-It makes the use of diaphragms and caps more effective.
+It makes diaphragms and caps more effective as contraceptives.

 How effective are diaphragms and caps?

 How effective diaphragms and caps are depends on how well they are used.

 Perfect use means using the diaphragm or cap every time you have sex, and using it correctly.
 However, many women do not use them perfectly.